Spain football federation asks Rubiales to resign over kiss – DW – 08/28/2023

 "We will urge the relevant authorities to carry out a profound and imminent organizational restructuring in strategic positions of the federation in order to make way for a new stage in the management of Spanish football," it read.

-Women football players worldwide have voiced solidarity Hermoso over the past week.
+Women football players worldwide have voiced solidarity with Hermoso over the past week.

 The Spanish national women's team signed a joint letter with Hermoso saying they would no longer represent their country unless the current leadership of the football federation is removed.